-There are many great things about having a blog.
+There are many so great things about having a blog:

 – you can write it off as a major corporation in Switzerland *

-– when people ask what you do for a living, you get to tell them, “I am a writer” when in all actuality, you eat Dove chocolate all day while taking quizzes on Play Buzz.
-But you can’t fit that in the little squares on job applications, so “I am a writer” it is! *
+– when people ask what you do for a living, you get to tell them, “I am a writer”, when in reality, all you do is eat Dove chocolate all day while taking quizzes on Buzzfeed.
+But since you can’t fit that in the little squares on job applications, you put down “writer” anyway.

 – I couldn’t think of a third thing.

 Actually, the greatest part of blogging is having this diary of your life to go back and remember things from the past you have written, especially when they pertain to your family.

 Recently I went through every single blog post I had ever written.